 If you are earning credit in the summer, your internship class will span both summer sessions.
 That gives you eight or nine weeks to reach the required hours (160) rather than four.
 It is too hard to cram in a meaningful internship experience in one month’s time.
 You will be stressed and leave yourself no room for mistakes, thus affecting your grade!

-If you are a print, broadcast or online journalism major you are required to complete an internship for credit before graduating.
-All other mass comm majors can receive elective credit for completing a for-credit internship.
+If you are a journalism or electronic media & communications major you are required to complete an internship for credit before graduating.
+All other Media & Communication majors can receive elective credit for completing a for-credit internship.

 - Internship orientation meetings: